anam-hossain/laravel-and-elasticsearch/README.md

 ## Setup

 ### ElasticSearch
 Install ElasticSearch 6.7 or higher.
+The code should work with latest version of ElasticSearch.
 However, the code only tested with ElasticSearch 6.7

 ### Database migration
 Please create the `world` database and populate data from the following url.